Privacy Policy

 HOW WE USE PARTICULARLY SENSITIVE PERSONAL INFORMATION

 «Special categories» of particularly sensitive personal information require a higher level of protection.
 We need to have further justification for collecting, storing and using this type of personal information.
-We have in place an appropriate policy document and safeguards which we are required by law to maintain when processing such data.
+We have in place an appropriate policy and safeguards which we are required by law to maintain when processing such data.
 We may process special categories of personal information in the following circumstances:

-1. With your explicit written consent where you provided sensitive personal information in order for us to provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you settlement negotiations and/or dispute resolution.
+1. With your explicit written consent where you have provided sensitive personal information in order for us to provide insurance and other assistance services, including quotations, risk and claim assessment, credit control, and engage with you in settlement negotiations and/or dispute resolution.

-2. We may process this type of information where it is needed in relation to any legal claims against us during civil or administrative court proceedings or during out-of court settlement negotiations.
+2. We may process this type of information where it is needed in relation to any legal claims against us during civil or administrative court proceedings or during out-of-court settlement negotiations.

 3. Where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent.